c-butcher/node-express-application/README.md

 # Node / Express Application
-This is a basic [ExpressJS](https://expressjs.com) application that contains a user authentication system using [PassportJS](https://passportjs.org) and [MongoDB](https://mongodb.com).
+This is a simple [ExpressJS](https://expressjs.com) application with a [Bootstrap](https://getbootstrap.com) theme and basic user authentication system using [PassportJS](https://passportjs.org) and [MongoDB](https://mongodb.com).

-The available authentication methods are limited to...
+Available authentication methods...

 + Google+
 + Facebook